Nuna LEAF vs. LEAF Grow Swing

 The LEAF Grow Swing has a curved base that provides a chic and contemporary design.
 It also has a 3-position recline which will prove valuable as your child begins to grow.
 With the touch of a button baby can sit a back in a reclined position or you can adjust the chair so that they can sit up higher and say hello to the world.

-Since both swings have a 130-pound weight limit—the 3-position recline on the LEAF Grow Swing is a great feature to allow for optimal extended use.
+Since both swings have a 130-pound weight limit—the 3-position recline on the LEAF Grow is a great feature to allow for optimal extended use.

 Added perk – your toddler will enjoy curling up in their very own chair with their favourite picture book, and you will enjoy that the contemporary design will match your décor.